sztadii/rc-reminder-bot/README.md

 ### Before you will start

-Please copy `.env.example` into `.env` file and fill with correct data In this way we will be able to run our script locally with real data.
+Please copy `.env.example` into `.env` file and fill with correct data <br />
+In this way we will be able to run our script locally with real data. <br />

 ### How to run our application ( in development mode )